First Look: InterSystems Products in Containers

 The host identifier is the hostname or IP address of the system the container is running on; if your browser is running on the same system as the container, you can use localhost.

 The web server port number is the host port number to which you published the instance’s web server port number, which is 52773, when you started the container with docker run.
 Assuming you included --publish 52773:52773 as provided in the sample command at the end of the previous section, the web server port number is 52773.

 For example, on the container host, with web server port 52773, the Management Portal URL would be http://localhost:52773/csp/sys/%25CSP.Portal.Home.zen.

-For more information about changing the default password for the predefined accounts (which is strongly recommend in production), including in scripts and automated deployments, see Authentication and Passwords in Running InterSystems Products in Docker Containers.
+For more information about changing the default password for the predefined accounts (which is strongly recommend in production), including in scripts and automated deployments, see Authentication and PasswordsOpens in a new window in Running InterSystems Products in Containers.